 Simply bring some duct tape to seal the bag and a tarp to keep your car clean.

-You should always be looking at different ways to try to save some money.
+You should always be looking at different ways to try to save.

 For example, instead of buying the expensive rock salt to melt ice in your driveway, have you considered using water softener salt?